til2to/Capstone-I/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
+-  Hat tip to Cindy Shin the author of the original design
 - Hat tip to anyone whose code was used
 - Hat tip to anyone who inspired my codebase